eltrueno/BuycraftAPI/README.md

 Then, you can change if you want the queries to be made via HTTPS or HTTP with `BuycraftAPI.setSecure(boolean)`.
 By default the API will use HTTPS.

 Now you can use all the methods inside this class.
+If you don't know how something works, read the Javadocs, all the methods are well documented

 ## Examples
 Get 10 latest people that bought a package and how much they payed: